Season 2 – Episode 21: iCURE: A Path to Cancer Research

 Jessica M. Calzola, Ph.D.

-Jessica M. Calzola is a Branch Director for the Innovative Programs Branch (IPB) of NCI’s Center for Cancer Health Equity.
+Jessica M. Calzola is a Branch Director for the Innovative Programs Branch (IPB) of NCI’s Center to Reduce Cancer Health Disparities.
 The IPB accelerates innovative approaches toward eliminating health disparities by developing and implementing programs, including a focus on cancer research capacity through programs like the Intramural Continuing Umbrella of Research Experiences (iCURE) and NIH Common Fund Faculty Institutional Recruitment for Sustainable Transformation (FIRST).
 Dr. Calzola commitment for training comes from the mentorship she received as part of the NIH Undergraduate Scholarship Program (UGSP) in the summer of 2007.

-Prior to joining CCHE, Dr. Calzola was a Program Manager with Leidos, supporting the Army’s Medical Research Program in Systems Biology at Fort Detrick in Frederick, MD.
+Prior to joining CRCHD, Dr. Calzola was a Program Manager with Leidos, supporting the Army’s Medical Research Program in Systems Biology at Fort Detrick in Frederick, MD.
 Dr. Calzola also had a previous role providing project and program management support to the Congressionally Directed Research Program, specifically the Parkinson’s Research Program and the Joint Program Committee-6/Combat Casualty Care Research Program.
 In these roles she helped recruit, coordinate and execute programmatic review meetings and other program requirements.

 Dr. Calzola earned her B.S. in biochemistry from Juniata College, Pennsylvania.
 As an undergraduate she was selected for the NIH Undergraduate Scholarship Program.
 In this program she conducted basic research for a summer at NCI.
 Dr. Calzola then went on to get her Ph.D. in microbiology and molecular genetics from Rutgers University, NJ.
 Her postdoctoral training was done in the Proteomic section of the Laboratory of Systems Biology at the National Institute of Allergy and Infectious Diseases, where she worked on modeling toll-like receptor 4 signaling.